scorpioborn/networks/testnet/sge-network-4/README.md

 ## Genesis Time

-The genesis transactions should be sent before 0500HRS UTC on 25th July 2023 and the same will be used to publish the `genesis.json` at 1300HRS UTC on 25th JUly 2023
+The genesis transactions should be sent before 0400HRS UTC on 31th October 2023 and the same will be used to publish the `genesis.json` at 1200HRS UTC on 31th October 2023

 <!-- > Submitting Gentx is now closed.
 Genesis has been published and block generation has started -->